fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Vision/DynamicCropping/DynamicCropping.md

 ## Details

-1. Creates an image black image with three white circles whenever 'S' is pressed.
+1. Creates a black image with three white circles whenever 'S' is pressed.
     1. Creates a black canvas.
     2. Adds three white circles.
     3. Creates an image with the filled image.